WCROC Land & Facilities

 Cropland and Plot Research Areas

 Our primary trial crops are corn, small grains and soybeans.
-We have 290 certified organic crop acres (corn, soybeans, wheat, alfalfa) and 314 conventional crop acres (corn and soybeans).
 A woodchip Bioreactor is located at the discharge point of a 14-acre field measuring the effectiveness of nitrate reduction.
 Learn more about Agronomy & Soil Science research at the WCROC.

 Dairy Research Facilities

-The dairy program at the WCROC is the only university-sanctioned operation to raise a conventional herd alongside an organic herd.
+The dairy operation at the WCROC milks between 200 and 280 cows twice daily and is representative of a mid-size Minnesota dairy farm.
 We have a total of 110 cattle in our organic herd, and 130 cattle in our conventional herd.
 Research is conducted in livestock barns and on grazing pastures.
 At the WCROC, we have 356 certified organic pasture acres.
 Learn more about dairy research at the WCROC.

 Horticulture Display Garden